vernemq/vmq-docs/configuration/listeners.md

 These global defaults can be overridden for a specific transport protocol `listener.tcp.CONFIG = VAL`, or even for a specific listener `listener.tcp.LISTENER.CONFIG = VAL`.
 The placeholder `LISTENER` is freely chosen and is only used as a reference for further configuring this particular listener.

+## Mountpoints

+As mentioned above a mountpoint is used to isolate clients from each other.
+Normally, a VerneMQ broker hosts one single topic tree.
+This means that all topics are accessible to all publishers and subscribers (limited by the ACL's you configured, of course).
+Mountpoints are a way to host multiple topic trees in a single broker.
+They are completely separated.
+Clients from different topic trees cannot talk to each other in that case.
+This could be useful if you provide MQTT services to multiple separated use cases/verticals or clients, with a single broker.
+Note that separated mountpoints are configured via different listeners.
+As a consequence, the MQTT clients will have to connect to a specific port to connect to a specific topic space (mountpoint).

 ## Allowed protocol versions

 Since VerneMQ 1.5.0 it is possible to configure which MQTT protocol versions as listener will accept.